MicrosoftDocs/well-architected/well-architected/ai/data-platform.md

 If you answer yes to these questions, then you can simplify your architecture by allowing the application to access the data source directly.
 This approach eliminates the need for big data architecture components like data ingestion, analytical store integration, and external data processing.
 If the source database can handle the required searches, integrating the search index capability directly into the source database can be a practical approach.
 Make sure that the source can cost-effectively scale to meet new demands.

 For instance, Azure Cosmos DB supports vector search, so you might not need another index.
 Another use case is to use read replicas as endpoints for search operations.
-For SQL databases with read replicas, direct searches to these replicas can optimize performance.
+For SQL databases that have read replicas, direct searches to these replicas can optimize performance.
 Take advantage of the database's built-in capabilities to simplify the architecture as much as possible.

-Data platform architecture for large-scale workloads is more complex.
+A data platform architecture for large-scale workloads is more complex.

 Ingesting data from multiple data sources and orchestrating searches across various platforms can become complex and inefficient.
 Also, you still need some extract, transform, and load (ETL); extract, load, and transform (ELT); or extract and load (EL) processes to reshape the data within the data store.
 The scenario becomes more complex as the data requires more processing.
 You need to add many components to the architecture to handle the end-to-end pipeline from ingestion to serving queries.
 Many big data technologies are highly specialized and built to handle those processing tasks effectively.

 One such technology is the search index.
-The primary advantage of adding a separate index is its ability to efficiently manage queries and process large volumes of data with high throughput.
+The primary advantage of adding a separate index is its ability to efficiently manage queries and process large volumes of data that have high throughput.
 This function offloads AI capabilities from the original data source so that the index can focus on its main function, serving queries.

 Choose a platform based on its specific functionality and purpose, and consider your functional and technical requirements.
-If your architecture is evolving to handle complex use cases, focus on the following sections about aggregated data store, processing pipelines, and search index.
+If your architecture is evolving to handle complex use cases, focus on the following sections about aggregated data stores, processing pipelines, and search indexes.

 ## Considerations for storing aggregated data